pkorduan/gdal/README.md

-# gdal-httpd
+# gdal-sshd
 Dockerfile for the image pkorduan/gdal on docker hub

-geodata/gdal-sshd image include the binaries to convert geodata from and to a PostGIS database, but it is not possible to run a container based on that imamge from within another container.
-To execute gdal and ogr commands from applications in other containers we add a sshd that make it possible to connect via ssh to the running container.
+geodata/gdal image include the binaries to convert geodata from and to a PostGIS database, but it is not possible to run a container based on that imamge from within another container.
+To execute gdal and ogr2ogr commands from applications in other containers we add a sshd that make it possible to connect via ssh to the running container.
+Currently the Dockerfile based on geodata/gdal:2.0.0 because 2.1.0 did not work correctly for german NAS import into PostGIS.

 The gdal container will be startet as a service with
 ```
 docker run --name gdal \